SCCapstone/TabDab/README.md

 Running this app may require a camera on your device.
 The app might may crash if ran on a device without a camera meaning running on a simulator may not work.
 There are no other requierments at this time.

 ## Setup
-All you need to do is clone the repository and install the app to a physical device in Android Studio.
+All that is need to be done is download and install the .apk file to your android device.
+You can also clone the repository and install the app to a physical device in Android Studio.

 ## Running
+APK:
+* Download the .apk file from the TabDab repostiory.
+* Open the file on your device.
+The app should automatically install.
+You should be given the option to open the app after installation is complete.
+If not open the app from the app drawer.

+Clone Repository:
 First clone the repo in your desired directory:
  * git clone https://github.com/SCCapstone/TabDab/